wlmci23/pico21/Forensics/Disk, disk, sleuth! II/README.md

 r/r 18291:      down-at-the-bottom.txt
 ```

-Now that we've found the file, we use `icat` to extract its contents.
+Now that we've found the file (inode number 18291), we use `icat` to extract its contents.

 ```bash
 icat dds2-alpine.flag.img -o 2048 18291